teaksoon/libsk_oled/README.md

 # libsk_oled

 This is a very small and simple OLED Library for the SSD1306 OLED i2c 64x128 Pixel Display for ATMEGA328 micro-controller ( Arduino Uno ).
 It may not work on other platform as the library is designed to be as small as possible, therefore very limited support for multiple device or platforms.
-Many error correction codes are not included to keep this library as small as possible, use this library within its limits.
+Many error correction codes are also not included to keep this library as small as possible, use this library within its limits.
 This library only needs the #include and 2 other functions from the library to get something on the OLED Screen.
 The following code display a single character 'H' to the OLED Screen

 ------